vjudyani/Genomic-Analysis-/README.md

 This project aims to provide a structured bioinformatics pipeline for analyzing the SARS-CoV-2 genome, identifying key protein-coding genes, and exploring their functional roles.

+Escherichia coli (E. Coli) is a bacteria commonly found in the human intestine.
+Most strains are harmless to humans, at worse, causing food poisoning and diarrhea.
+They can survive outside a host for only a short period of time, making it a potential indicator of fecal contamination.
+Over the years, E. Coli has been intensely studied and is probably one of the most well-understood organisms in existence.
+We've learned how to grow them in an optimal environment where they can reproduce up to once every 20 minutes.
+Due to their rapid growth and easy manipulation, biologists often use them to produce recombinant proteins.

+Recombinant proteins are proteins that wouldn't naturally appear in that organism.
+For instance, we can insert genes that code for fluorescence into plants, making them glow in the dark.
+Or, perhaps more usefully, we can take the human gene that codes for insulin and convince E. Coli to produce insulin instead.
+Insulin that we can then use to treat diabetic patients.
+Or proteins used in cancer treatment.
+Or, more recently, we can insert fragments of the SARS-CoV-2 virus into E. Coli and use that to produce COVID-19 vaccines.
+E. coli is a very well-studied organism, therefore, well-annotated.
+This means we can quickly check our work for any analysis we might perform because we have the ground truth, which biologists have spent decades meticulously gathering for us.
+We will examine the DNA sequence of E. coli and implement an algorithm for finding potential gene candidates.
+Because the ground truth is readily available, we can check how many of our ORF candidates are actual genes and how many candidates are false positives.

 Setup Instructions

 1. Set Up Environment